REBATES & WATER RESTRICTIONS

 - All irrigation using potable water outside newly constructed homes or buildings must be in accordance with emergency regulations or other requirements established by the Building Standards Commission and the Department of Housing and Community Development.

 The City of Santa Maria does not have the ability to provide rebates to its customers.
-However, there may be rebate programs available through the County of Santa Barbara or State of California.
+However, there may be rebate programs available through the County of Santa Barbara.
 To determine rebate availability and eligibility, visit:

 County of Santa Barbara